-In a remote northern region of Pakistan, local resident and photographer Noor Behram has recently been documenting the U.S. government’s drone missile campaign, ongoing since 2004.
+In a remote northern region of Pakistan, local resident and photographer Noor Behram has been documenting the U.S. government’s drone missile campaign, ongoing since 2004.

 According to Behram, unmanned aerial vehicles, or drones, carrying Hellfire missiles as part of the "War on Terrorism," fly frequently and directly near his home in North Waziristan.

 Behram’s documentation includes photographs and video footage of the extant presence of drone activity in the tribal areas of Pakistan, as well as the aftermath of missile attacks aimed specifically at militant or extremist targets but exacting a higher cost to civilian populations than is officially reported.
 Targeted missiles have been reported to hit homes, public marketplaces and community meetings known as ‘jirga.’